-2004 Edition
+2013 Edition

-This edition of NFPA 101A, Guide on Alternative Approaches to Life Safety, was prepared by the Technical Committee on Alternative Approaches to Life Safety, released by the Technical Correlating Committee on Safety to Life, and acted on by NFPA at its November Association Technical Meeting held November 15-19, 2003, in Reno, NV.
-It was issued by the Standards Council on January 16, 2004, with an effective date of February 5, 2004, and supersedes all previous editions.
+This edition of NFPA 101A, Guide on Alternative Approaches to Life Safety, was prepared by the Technical Committee on Alternative Approaches to Life Safety and released by the Technical Correlating Committee on Safety to Life.
+It was issued by the Standards Council on May 29, 2012, with an effective date of June 18, 2012, and supersedes all previous editions.

-This edition of NFPA $101\mathrm{A}$ was approved as an American National Standard on January 16, 2004.
+This edition of NFPA 101A was approved as an American National Standard on June 18, 2012.